versat/cntlm/README.md

 ### 1) Quick way to create RPM

-    make rpm    # you'll need root privs. or fakeroot utility
+    make rpm

 ### 2) Detailed howto (or if make rpm doesn't work for you)

-To build an RPM package from scratch, as root change to /usr/src/[redhat|rpm|whatever]/SOURCES
+To build an RPM package from scratch:
+* Ensure that the rpmdevtools package is present
+* Execute `rpmdev-setuptree`
+* Change to `~/rpmbuild/SOURCES`

 Copy there all files from cntlm's rpm/ directory plus appropriate version of the source tar.bz2 (see Creating a SOURCE TARBALL section above) and type: